Justin Young, PhD

 John Bladek, PhD

 John grew up in Spokane, Washington and discovered the joys of writing in first grade when he ripped off Herman Melville and wrote his own illustrated version of Moby Dick.
 He also found that he liked history and combined it with writing, earning a BA and an MA in History at Washington State University.
 A PhD. soon followed from the University of Washington, where he studied the awesomely named 19th-century political party, the Know Nothings.
 He loves all kinds of history, and if you ask you may get a free lecture.
-John now writes books for children.
-His first middle-grade novel, ROLL UP THE STREETS, a mystery involving awful smells and the dangers of brainwashing corndogs, came out in 2010.
+John now writes books for both children and adults including his middle-grade novels, ROLL UP THE STREETS, and LOST IN GHOSTVILLE, and the ghost story for adults, WINTERBAY ABBEY.
+He is currently working on a fantasy series.
+THE LAST WIZARD.

-Lorin has an MA in English: Literature and Writing and a BA in Literary Studies.
-She has taught Composition courses at EWU for the last three years, including English 101, 113, 114, and 201.
-Originally from California, Lorin has also lived in Nevada and Oklahoma before settling down in Washington.
+Originally from California, Lorin has also lived in Nevada and Oklahoma before her family was stationed in Washington.
+She received her MA in English: Literature and Writing and a BA in Literary Studies.
+Her main interests are 19th century feminist fiction and Armenian literature.
+Lorin has taught Composition courses at EWU since 2017, including English 101, 113, 114, and 201.
 Having been a nontraditional student herself, Lorin understands that every college experience is unique and wants to help students during their time at Eastern.
 She enjoys gardening, partaking in her book club, and quality time with her husband, two kids, and two dogs.
+Lorin is fluent in Eastern and Western Armenian.

 Mary has her MA in Teaching English as a Second Language and her bachelor's in Business Education and Administrative Management.
 She has taught English and ESL courses at EWU for 12 years and has been known to add a song or two into her lessons.
 She loves to be outside and to spend time with her friends and family.